 A healthy diet reduces your risk for stroke by lowering the cholesterol that can lead to plaque build-up in your arteries.
 Nutritious foods can also lower the plaque’s ability to form clots that can break off and cause blockages.
 And a healthy diet can also reduce your blood pressure, which can reduce strain on your blood vessels and the resulting inflammation.

 Avoiding negatives isn’t the only pay-off.
-Healthy foods like fruits, vegetables and fish containing omega 3 fatty acids can also provide short-term benefits that we can often enjoy right away.
+Healthy foods like fruits, vegetables and fish containing omega 3 fatty acids can also provide benefits that we can often enjoy right away.